pypa/hatch/docs/config/environment/overview.md

 ### Dependency Groups

+[Dependency groups](https://packaging.python.org/en/latest/specifications/dependency-groups/#dependency-groups) (standardized in PEP 735) provide a uniform way to organize related development dependencies.
+See [advanced usage](advanced.md#dependency-groups) for more details on dependency group features like including other groups.

-You can include [PEP 735](https://peps.python.org/pep-0735/) dependency groups in your environments using the `dependency-groups` option:
+You can include dependency-groups in your hatch environments using the `[dependency-groups]` array:

 ```toml config-example
 [dependency-groups]